fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+You can easily judge the character of a man by how he treats those who can do nothing for him.
+  Johann Wolfgang von Goethe

 With the first link, the chain is forged.
 The first speech censured, the first thought forbidden, the first freedom denied, chains us all irrevocably.